Elizabeth JOHNSTONExecutive Director

 Holding a degree in Urban and Spatial Planning from the University of Venice, Carla Napolano is in charge, among others, of the European projects “Audits” (methodological tools for the definition of local security policies).
 She is also in charge of Efus relations with a number of countries such as Italy, Luxembourg, Romania, and Spain.
 Over the past few years, Carla led the European projects “GOAL” (prevention of violence in sport), “Innovative Strategies in the Prevention of Reoffending”, and “Democracy, Cities and Drugs”.

-She works on the citizen security project of the EUROSocial programme, as well as on other European projects.
-Pilar holds a Masters degree in Population and Development Expertise from the Paris Descartes University.
-She also coursed one Masters year in Latin American Studies at the University of Sorbonne-Nouvelle III (Paris), as part of their Political Sciences course, and holds a degree in Economy from the Externado University of Bogotá (Colombia).
+Pilar De La Torre joined the Forum in 2014 as a Programme Manager.
+She works on the theme of discrimination and bias-motivated violence, as well as the use of social media in urban security.
+Pilar is the referent for all Efus relations outside of Europe.
+She follows the training programme offered by Efus and holds a master’s degree in Population and Development Expertise from Paris Descartes University.
+She also completed a one-year master’s course in Latin American Studies at the University of Sorbonne-Nouvelle III (Paris) as part of their Political Sciences programme, and holds a degree in Economics from the Externado University of Bogotá (Colombia).

 Myassa Djebara joined the Forum as Programme Manager in March 2017.
 She is in charge of the thematic of Safe and smart cities, and also follows the topics of Counter-narratives and countering discriminatory violence.
 She holds a Masters in Public Affairs from the Paris Institute of Political studies (Sciences Po) as well as a Bachelor degree in Law from the University of Paris-Panthéon-Sorbonne.
 She previously worked at the French Senate, in a strategy consulting firm, and contributed to setting up an association focused on urban cultures, “Noise, la ville” (“Noise, the city”), in 2011.